What does “phantom availability” mean?

 This usually comes from inaccurate or outdated airline data.
 Common causes include:

-• Syncing delays: Seats were taken or pulled, but partner systems haven’t updated yet.
+- Syncing delays: Seats were taken or pulled, but airline partner systems haven’t updated yet.
+Some airlines cache availability for several minutes or hours and don't immediately reflect changes in inventory.

-• Partner feed glitches: Some programs incorrectly display award space on partner airlines.
+- Partner feed glitches: Some programs incorrectly display award space on partner airlines as available even when it's not.

 How to protect yourself

-• Call to confirm: A loyalty program agent can often verify real availability.
+- Call to confirm: A loyalty program agent can often verify real availability and hold it for you while you transfer points.

 Seats.aero works to display accurate, real-time data, but phantom availability is a limitation of how airline systems sync.
 Always verify before transferring points or canceling backup tickets.